guanshi1688/longview-archive/docs/essays/notes/english/China-Burden-Production/01-why-china-is-not-just-the-worlds-factory.md

 ---

-This article is part of **China and the Burden of Production** by Evan Vale — a series on China as a production-bearing system, examining factories, employment, infrastructure, supply chains, local governments, domestic demand, and the institutional burden of industrial strength.
+This article is part of **China and the Burden of Production** — a series on China as a production-bearing system, examining factories, employment, infrastructure, supply chains, local governments, domestic demand, and the institutional burden of industrial strength.

+---

+Copyright notice: This text is part of the English notes of Longview Archive｜观势档案.
+It may not be reproduced, rewritten, translated, commercialized, or republished without permission.